-- [(7) Each member of the Board shall be paid a \$500 honorarium upon completion of their Initial Orientation and Training as outlined in Section 9-4-1-5(G)(1)-(2).
-Each member of the Board shall be compensated \$250 upon completion of their annual Required On-Going Training as outlined in Section 9-4-1-5(G)(3).
-The honoraria outlined within this subsection will begin in FY 24.] - (H) Chair.
-The Board shall elect one of its members as the Chairperson and one as Vice- Chairperson, who shall each hold office for one year and until their successors are elected.
-No officer shall be eligible to immediately succeed himself or herself in the same office.
-Officers shall be elected in the month of March of each calendar year or upon vacancy of an office to fill the remaining term. - (I) Subcommittees.
-The Board may appoint such subcommittees as are deemed necessary or desirable for the purposes of §§ 9-4-1-1 through 9-4-1-[13 14], provided that, membership on such subcommittees shall be limited to Board members and the Board shall strive to evenly distribute subcommittee membership among the entire Board. - (J) Meetings.
+- trainers or training resources in order to effectively implement any of the training called for in this subsection (G), above. - 3 [(7) Each member of the Board shall be paid a \$500 honorarium upon - 4 completion of their Initial Orientation and Training as outlined in Section 9-4-1- - 5 5(G)(1)-(2).
+Each member of the Board shall be compensated \$250 upon - 6 completion of their annual Required On-Going Training as outlined in Section - 7 9-4-1-5(G)(3).
+The honoraria outlined within this subsection will begin in FY - 8 24.] - 9 (H) Chair.
+The Board shall elect one of its members as the Chairperson and 10 one as Vice- Chairperson, who shall each hold office for one year and until - 11 their successors are elected.
+No officer shall be eligible to immediately - 12 succeed himself or herself in the same office.
+Officers shall be elected in the - 13 month of March of each calendar year or upon vacancy of an office to fill the - 14 remaining term. - 15 (I) Subcommittees.
+The Board may appoint such subcommittees as are - deemed necessary or desirable for the purposes of §§ 9-4-1-1 through 9-4-1- - 17 [13 14], provided that, membership on such subcommittees shall be limited to - 18 Board members and the Board shall strive to evenly distribute subcommittee - membership among the entire Board.
+[Subcommittees shall comply with the - New Mexico Open Meetings Act.1 - (J) Meetings.
 The Board shall conduct regularly scheduled public meetings in compliance with the New Mexico Open Meetings Act, with a prepared agenda that is distributed in advance to the Mayor, City Council, Police Chief, and City Attorney.
 [Each Board meeting will begin with public comments.
 Only the regularly scheduled monthly meetings and special meetings held pursuant to submission of petitions will be televised live on the appropriate government access channel.
-All other meetings of the Board shall be videotaped and aired on the appropriate government access channel; however, there is no requirement for providing live television coverage.]
+All other meetings of the Board shall be videotaped and aired on the appropriate government access channel; however, there is no requirement for providing live television coverage.] - (1) Public Comment.
+The Board shall allow [general public comment at each of its meetings, and the Board shall also allow] comment on each of its agenda items other than Citizen Police Complaints. - 33 (K) Subpoenas.